Jacinda Ardern vows to deny accused mosque gunman notoriety he seeks

 "We have been in contact with Facebook; they have given us updates on their efforts to have it removed, but as I say, it's our view that it cannot — should not — be distributed, available, able to be viewed," she added.
 "It is horrendous and while they've given us those assurances, ultimately the responsibility does sit with them."

 Australian Prime Minister Scott Morrison also urged world leaders to crack down on social media companies that broadcast terrorist attacks.
-Morrison said he had written to G-20 chairman Japanese Prime Minister Shinzo Abe calling for agreement on "clear consequences" for companies whose platforms are used to facilitate and normalize horrific acts.
+Morrison said he had written to the G-20 chairman, Japanese Prime Minister Shinzo Abe, calling for agreement on "clear consequences" for companies whose platforms are used to facilitate and normalize horrific acts.

 Lawyer Richard Peters, who was assigned to represent Brenton Harrison Tarrant at his initial court appearance on Saturday, told the New Zealand Herald that Tarrant dismissed him that day.